 When it comes to working capital and early-payment solutions, the P-Card is but one option.
 For most companies, however, supply chain finance and dynamic discounting are better choices to optimize working capital.

 Dynamic discounting allows buyers to draw from their own balance sheet to pay the seller.
 It is a good choice for buyers who have liquidity on hand and prioritize cost savings while still receiving a working capital benefit.
-While credit cards programs offer cash back, they normally are smaller percentages that buyers can receive through early-pay discounts to suppliers, but less than the fees suppliers have to pay for accepting P-Card payments.
+While credit card programs offer cash back, they normally are smaller percentages that buyers can receive through early-pay discounts to suppliers, but less than the fees suppliers have to pay for accepting P-Card payments.

 Supply chain finance represents the biggest win for boosting the working capital needs of both buyers and suppliers.
 By utilizing third-party financing sources, buyers are able to standardize payment terms beyond what is offered by P-Card programs, allowing them to hang on to their capital much longer.
 Sellers get their working capital lift by having access to payments on demand or the freedom to let invoices go to terms.
 Early-payment fees for supply chain finance programs are usually less than the transaction charges associated with accepting credit card payments.

 Unlike credit card programs, supply chain finance solutions like LSQ FastTrack® are open to the entire supplier pool, not just the top 5-10 percent of the supply chain.
 With more sellers utilizing the program, there is a greater working capital lift for the buyer and a more healthy, resilient supply chain.
-FastTrack also affords sellers access to accounts receivable financing that can further strengthen their financial position, making them more capable of meeting supply chain demands.
+LSQ FastTrack also affords sellers access to accounts receivable financing that can further strengthen their financial position, making them more capable of meeting supply chain demands.

 Working capital is the lifeblood of a business.
 Being able to meet financial obligations – from paying employees to keeping the lights on to paying suppliers – is critical to not just success, but survival.
 In the course of chasing capital, many companies have turned to the P-Card as part of their strategy.
 While a good choice in some situations, the limits of credit cards cause more problems than they solve.
 In examining the entire landscape of working capital and early-payment solutions, there are better options to boost working capital in a secure, efficient way.